agonising-chafe/VibeMeals/docs/index.md

 ## 🤔 Common Questions

-### Q: Why are there no blocking gates in the UX?
+### Q: Why are there no blocking gates in the UX

 A: VibeMeals is a logistics co-pilot, not a validator.
 We use safe defaults (add everything to the list) so users can shop immediately.
 Optimization (Quick Review) is optional.

-### Q: How does the system learn without asking questions?
+### Q: How does the system learn without asking questions

 A: From behavior: What they purchase, what they cook, what they skip in Quick Review, thumbs/favorites in Recap.
 Actions > Surveys.

-### Q: What happens if confidence is low for an ingredient?
+### Q: What happens if confidence is low for an ingredient

 A: Safe default: Add it to the shopping list.
 Optionally surface in Quick Review: "We're adding chicken thighs, but you bought them last week.
 Still need more?"

-### Q: Can users manually adjust the plan?
+### Q: Can users manually adjust the plan

 A: Yes.
 Lock slots, Swap (see 3-5 alternatives), Reroll (new recipe), or manually pick from full browser.
 Always reversible.

-### Q: What's the difference between Swap and Reroll?
+### Q: What's the difference between Swap and Reroll

 A: **Swap** = "I don't like *this* recipe; show me similar options" (opens drawer with 3-5 alternatives). **Reroll** = "Surprise me with something completely different" (deterministic new recipe).